Bonaventure Broderick

-Bonaventure Finnbarr Francis Broderick (December 25, 1868 – November 18, 1943) was the Auxiliary Bishop of the Archdiocese of San Cristóbal de la Habana who later ran a gas station for several years until Archbishop (future Cardinal) Francis Spellman restored his ministry, putting him in service in the Archdiocese of New York.
-Effective December 1, 1939, Spellman assigned the bishop to the chaplaincy of the Frances Schervier Home and Hospital in Riverdale, New York and in 1942 named him Vicar for Religious in the archdiocese.
+Bonaventure Finnbarr Francis Broderick (December 25, 1868 – November 18, 1943) was an American Catholic prelate who served as Auxiliary Bishop of San Cristóbal de la Habana from 1903 to 1905.
+He later ran a gas station for several years until Archbishop Francis Spellman restored his ministry, putting him in service in the Archdiocese of New York.

+Effective December 1, 1939, Spellman assigned the bishop to the chaplaincy of the Frances Schervier Home and Hospital in Riverdale and in 1942 named him vicar for religious in the archdiocese.

 Early life and education

 Bonaventure Broderick was born in Hartford, Connecticut.
 He was the son of John Harris Broderick and Margaret Healy.
 Broderick completed his undergraduate seminary studies at St. Charles College in Ellicott City, Maryland.
 The bishop of the Roman Catholic Diocese of Hartford sent him to the Pontifical Athenaeum S. Apollinare of Propaganda Fide while a seminarian at the North American College.
 In 1897, Broderick earned his PhD.
 He also earned a Doctor of Theology at the same university.
 Under the tutelage of well-known archaeologist Orazio Marucchi, Father Broderick soon became one of the foremost experts on graffiti in the catacombs of Rome.
 In recognition of his academic accomplishments he became the first American member of The Arcadia, the centuries-old Italian literary society.